icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 ## Overview
-This document is a HOW-to document for anyone who wants to set up their own ICON Development Network on AWS.
+This document is for anyone who wants to set up their own ICON Development Network on AWS.

 ## Intended Audience
 Someone who needs their own "ICON Development Network" for ICON SCORE or DApp.
 (Please also indicate level of expertise required)